Photo by Geralt via Pixabay

 - Prioritize and check off the must-do list piece by piece.

-- Each day, include a part of what you like doing most.
+- Each day, including a part of what you like doing most.

 - Every evening, review the day for what you may improve tomorrow.